ironhack-labs/lab-nodemailer/README.md

 ### Our gift 🎁 - Auth Flag

-The `ironhack_generator` is pretty awesome, and with this new feature, you will love it even more.
-When running the `irongenerate nameOfYourProject` command on the terminal you get a pretty cool express application ready to start working, but if you add the `--auth` flag, you will get the same application with PassportJS's `signup` and `login`  already set up.
+The `irongenerator` is pretty awesome, and with this new feature, you will love it even more.
+When running the `irongenerate nameOfYourProject` command on the terminal, you get a pretty cool express application ready to start working, but if you add the `--auth` flag, you will get the same application with PassportJS's `signup` and `login`  already set up.

 So inside the folder you just cloned, go ahead and run the following command: